elsassph/haxe-modular/readme.md

 Haxe has an excellent, compact and optimised JS output, but it's always a single file; even with good minification / gzip compression it can be a large payload.

-**Modular can split Haxe-JS output into load-on-demand features, without size/speed overhead, and without losing sourcemaps.**
+*Modular can split gigantic Haxe-JS outputs into load-on-demand features, without size/speed overhead, and without losing sourcemaps.*

 ## How?